LIGBT Rules & Policies

 The LIGBT reserves the right to adjust the guarantees if there is an Act of God (inclement weather) or bowling center management causes the event to restrict entries.

 Byes: When determining who wins the bye BONUS PINS ARE NOT COUNTED.
-In 2-squad sport shot events the top series (scratch series plus handicap) from either division will earn 1 bye (minimum $150.)
-In house shot tournaments, the high handicap series (without bonus pins) from either division will earn the bye.
-NOTE: Only bowlers with a minimum of 9 qualifying games on a sport shot can win the bye.
-In major events all squad leaders, from either division, earns 1 bye (minimum $150).
+In 2-squad events the top series (scratch series plus handicap) will earn 1 bye (can come from either division in house shot events.)
+NOTE: In major events all squad leaders earn 1 bye.
+Only bowlers with a minimum of 9 qualifying games, prior to the start of the tournament, can win the bye.
 If a bowler leads a squad after making the finals in a previous squad they will earn the bye but will not earn cash on the previous entry.
 If a bowler leads multiple squads they will earn a cash prize on their second entry or thereafter they lead a squad.
+The maximum number of byes any bowler can earn in a tournament is one.

-Finals Formats: Most 2-squad events (sport shot and house shot tournaments) finals will consist of 2 elimination rounds plus a shootout.
-BONUS PINS ARE NOT USED in the finals.
-All final rounds are split into either average divisions (sport shot events) or age divisions (house shot events).
-The first round of the finals will cut to the top half (scratch game plus handicap) each division.
-The second round will also cut to the top half each division with up to 3 bowlers per division (+ a senior, in sport shot events, if a senior didn’t advance to the final shootout) advancing to the final shootout.
+Finals Formats: Most 2-squad events finals will consist of 2 rounds (with 80 entries or more) plus a shootout.
+BONUS PINS ARE NOT USED in the finals of sport shot events.
+In sport shot events all finalists will bowl together.
+The first round of the finals will cut to the top half (scratch game plus handicap.)
+The second round will cut to the top 4.
+In most tournaments, a senior bowler (age 50+) is guaranteed to advance to the shootout.
 All finalists that have a re-rated average must use their real average in all final rounds and shootout.
+Finalists that have less than 9 games will also have their average adjusted based on the games they have bowled including in that day’s event minus 20 pins.

 NOTE: Final formats may be adjusted if center has Sunday night leagues and lanes are not available to run the regular finals format.
 The finals format used for each event will be announced prior to qualifying.

-Women Guarantee: A minimum of 1 in 8 women per tournament are guaranteed to cash or make the finals.
+Women Guarantee: A minimum of 1 in 8 women per tournament are guaranteed to make the finals.
 If not enough women (1 in 8 of total women entries for all squads combined) advance additional women will be added to the finals until the 1 in 8 ratio is reached.
-A minimum of 8 women entries must be recorded for this guarantee to be in effect.
+A minimum of 6 women entries must be recorded for this guarantee to be in effect.

-Senior Guarantee: In most tournaments (except tournaments that use a match play finals format) a senior bowler (age 50 & over) is guaranteed to advance to the final shootout as long a senior has advanced to the finals.
+Senior Guarantee: In most tournaments (except tournaments that use a match play finals format or sport shot events that are running at the same time as other senior events) a senior bowler (age 50 & over) is guaranteed to advance to the final shootout as long a senior has advanced to the finals.
 If a senior did not make the finals none will be added to the shootout.
 If a senior advances to the shootout through the final rounds, no bowler will be added.
 If no senior advanced to the shootout the last remaining senior in the finals will be added to the shootout.
 If more than 1 senior was alive in the last final round a senior was alive, the high senior game bowled (including handicap) in that last round will determine which senior is added to the shootout.

 Complimentary Entries: The LIGBT will occasionally offer complimentary entries to sponsors, hosts, or super recruiters.
-No prize money will be generated from these entries and lineage costs will be deducted from the other entry fees.
+Additional complimentary entries are awarded to bowlers that tied for the cut but lost due to the tie-breaker rule, members that brought in sponsors, or given to bowlers if an error was made in a previous event.
+No prize money will be generated from these entries and lineage costs will be deducted for these entries from the prize fund.

-Membership Fees: The LIGBT is a member’s only club.
+Membership Fees: The LIGBT is a member’s only club for all events and an open tournament for marathons.
 The annual membership fee is $30 and everyone paying a membership fee or renewal fee will receive $10 off their next tournament.
 Youth bowlers competing for scholarship money will not be charged a membership fee.
 Employees of an LIGBT host center will not be charged a membership fee.
-All marathons and house shot tournaments are considered open tournaments and do not require a membership fee (non-members welcome.)
-If a non-member wants to compete in a marathon or house shot event they must meet all eligibility requirements.
+All marathons and house shot tournaments are considered open tournaments and do not require a membership fee (non-members welcome).
+If a non-member wants to compete in a marathon they must meet all eligibility requirements unless they are only bowling in the scratch division.
+Everyone that competes in a major event must be a member of the LIGBT.

 Membership Cancellation policy: There are no refunds of membership fees for any reason

 Eligibility: Anyone that is an amateur bowler is allowed to participate as long as they meet all LIGBT average rules.
-NO CURRENT PBA MEMBERS OR PAST PBA/SENIOR PBA/PWBA CHAMPIONS ALLOWED.
+Events that feature a scratch only option will allow anyone to compete in the scratch event.
+In handicap events NO CURRENT PBA MEMBERS OR PAST PBA/SENIOR PBA/PWBA CHAMPIONS ALLOWED.
 Certain exceptions on the PBA rule may be made if the bowler doesn’t have an unfair advantage.
-Amateur bowlers must have a composite average of 240 or under their last 2 years of sanction play to bowl.
+Amateur bowlers must have a composite average of 230 or under their last 2 years of sanction play to bowl.
 All winter, summer, and junior league averages will be considered.
 If a bowler does not have a league average the past 2 years they may provide a current league sheet to determine a starting average (minimum 21 games.)
 All averages must be verifiable on bowl.com or via the most current league sheet.
 Bowlers with a Sport League or PBA league average will have their average adjusted for handicapping purposes based on the USBC conversion chart.
 Youth bowlers may use their junior league or high school averages but their incoming average will be adjusted in the future.
 Youth bowlers are welcome to participate and have the option to bowl for scholarship or cash.

-If a new member, with less than 9 eligible games, makes the finals their handicap will be adjusted based on the qualifying series they advanced with plus games already bowled with the LIGBT.
-New members may not earn byes or the wildcard until they have 9 eligible games registered (games bowled in LIGBT finals count when determining your club average.)
+If a new member, with less than 9 eligible games, makes the finals their handicap will be adjusted based on the qualifying series they advanced with plus eligible games already bowled with the LIGBT MINUS 20 PINS.
+New members may not earn byes until they have 9 eligible games registered (games bowled in LIGBT finals count when determining your club average.)

 CURRENT MEMBERS WITH 9 OR MORE GAMES: Once a member has 9 eligible sport shot games they will be handicapped based on the games they bowl in sport shot events.
-Your average cannot drop more than 20 pins from your incoming average until you reach the 50 game plateau.
+Your average cannot drop more than 20 pins from your incoming average until you reach 50 eligible sport shot games.
 Once you have 50 or more eligible sport shot games you no longer have a maximum drop and your average will be based on your last 50 sport shot games you bowled (including finals games) in LIGBT sport shot events.
 All qualifying games bowled after you make the finals in a tournament will not count when determining your average.
-Games that are 30% or more below your tournament average or any series less than 75% of your tournament average will not count.
+Games that are 30% or more below your tournament average, or any series less than 75% of your tournament average, will not count.
+ALL BOWLERS HAVE A MORAL RESPONSIBILITY TO COMPETE TO THE BEST OF THEIR ABILITY.
+ANYONE PURPOSELY “SANDBAGGING” WILL BE SUSPENDED FROM THE LIGBT.

-AUTOMATICE RE-RATES: All average re-rates are now done by LIGBT’s software using the following formula: All bowlers that have competed in a minimum of 5 sport shot events will be eligible for an automatic re-rate.
+AUTOMATICE AVERAGE ADJUSTMENTS: All average adjustments are now done by LIGBT’s software using the following formula: All bowlers that have competed in a minimum of 5 sport shot events will be eligible for an automatic adjustment.
 When a bowler fails to cash in less than 20% of their last 5 sport shot events (cashing in 1 or no events), their tournament average will automatically drop 5 pins.
-If a bowler cashes in less than 20% of their last 10 sport shot events (2 or less) their average will drop another 5 pins per game (10 pins total per game).
-The maximum re-rate allowed is 10 pins per game.
-You lose your re-rate only when your cashing ratio is above 20% for each level (5 and 10 events.)
-The LIGBT will still manually re-rate a bowler if a bowler has an unfair advantage or for medical reasons.
+When a bowler has a cashing ratio of 20% or under for their last 5 sport shot events the software will then look at the bowlers last 10 sport shot events.
+If a bowler is cashing less than 20% of their last 10 sport shot events (2 or less) their average will drop another 5 pins per game (10 pins total per game).
+The maximum adjustment allowed is 10 pins per game.
+You lose your 10 pin adjustment once your last 5 sport shot events cashing percentage is above 20%.
+The LIGBT will still manually re-rate a bowler if a bowler has an unfair advantage, is deliberately not shooting their best score, or for medical reasons.
+NOTE: AVERAGE ADJUSTMENTS ARE NOT USED IN HOUSE SHOT EVENTS OR MARATHONS.

 BONUS PINS: To keep a competitive balance the LIGBT will award 1 bonus pins per game (extra handicap) when a bowler fails to make the finals in a tournament (or fails to cash.)